Best Practices for CRM User Adoption

 An intuitive and user-friendly CRM application is crucial to secure adoption.

 Your CRM interface should be accessible and consistent across desktop and mobile devices.
 It should also support experiences through familiar apps such as Outlook and Microsoft Teams so people can work how they want to.
+Increasingly, CRM records, tasks and processes can be accessed directly within these productivity apps to minimise time spent switching between interfaces and simplify adoption.

-As an interactive touch, some organisations use CRM usage metrics to employ gamification techniques with leaderboards and rewards to make the CRM experience more engaging.
+Regular user feedback will guide further improvements and augment usability.
+As an interactive touch, some organisations use CRM metrics to apply gamification techniques with leader boards and rewards to make the CRM experience more engaging.

-A Forrester Research study found that 38% of respondents reported CRM problems resulting from people issues, such as user adoption and difficulties in aligning the organisational culture with new ways of working.
+A recent Forrester Research study found that 38% of respondents reported CRM problems resulting from people issues, such as user adoption and difficulties in aligning the organisational culture with new ways of working.

 Take a moment to consider how moulding your project to achieve strong CRM user adoption could benefit your organisation.